neerajk555/SQL-Training-exercise/module-05-joins/04-Paired-Programming.md

 -- B) Top 2 artists per user
--- Simplified approach: Show all user-artist combinations with play counts -- For "top N per group" filtering, see the advanced solution below SELECT u.name AS user_name, a.name AS artist,
+-- Simplified approach: Show all user-artist combinations with play counts -- For "top N per group" filtering, see Module 8 (Window Functions) SELECT u.name AS user_name, a.name AS artist,
        COUNT(p.play_id) AS plays
 FROM pp5_users u